idle-meerkat/sdevwiki-fork/Policer.md

 ## Enabling Debug CPU Code Counter

-This feature is enabled as part of the switchdev driver initialization.
+This feature is enabled as part of the Switchdev driver initialization.
 To start working with CPU code debug counters, initialize the `debug fs` in the Linux kernel by mounting it to some user point.
 To do this, enter the following commands:
 ```
 mount -t debugfs none <MOUNTPOINT>
 ```